Viburnum australe: Taxonomy and evolution

 The generic name originated in Latin, where it referred to V. lantana.
-The specific epithet australe is derived from Latin australis, meaning "southern" (c.f.
-Australia).
+The specific epithet australe is derived from Latin australis, meaning "southern" (cf. Australia).

 Viburnum australe was described as a separate species by Conrad Vernon Morton in 1933, from a specimen collected in 1906 by Cyrus Guernsey Pringle.
 Subsequent taxonomists subsumed V. australe into Viburnum affine C.K.Schneid., which is itself considered a midwestern variety of Viburnum rafinesqueanum Schult.
 However, recent molecular phylogenetic work has revealed that V. australe is actually more closely related to V. ellipticum, from the Pacific Coast Ranges of the western United States, than it is to V. rafinesqueanum.
 V. australe would therefore be considered a distinct species under the phylogenetic species concept.

 Viburnum australe and V. ellipticum are closely related to three species from eastern North America: V. rafinesqueanum, V. molle, and the endangered V. bracteatum.
 These species, known as clade Mollodontotinus, are in turn more distantly related to the arrowwood species complex and its Neotropical relatives in clade Oreinodontotinus.